ActuallyAdasi/HeavenMS/README.md

 * Hit APPLY CHANGES.

 ---
+### Server Development
+To edit server files, you need a text editor.
+We recommend using one of these two IDEs:

+#### Using NetBeans
+Open NetBeans, and click "Open a project..." .
+Select then the "HeavenMS" folder, that should already be a project recognizable by NetBeans.
+If it isn't, you have a problem.

+Inside the project, you may encounter some code errors.

+If that's the case, you have yet to set the core JARs of the project.
+From the project hierarchy, right-click the project and select "Resolve Project Problems".

+Locate the folder "cores" inside the root directory of this project and manually configure the missing files on NetBeans (mina-core, slf4j-api, ...).

+Finally, select "Clean and Build project" to build the JAR file for the MapleStory server.
+Once done, make sure both WampServer and Hamachi are on and functional, then execute "launch.bat" on the root of the project.
+If no errors were raised from this action, your MapleStory server is now online.

+#### Using IntelliJ IDEA

+* Make sure you have downloaded this respository using Clone or Download.
+* Use `File > Open` to select the `build.gradle` file within this project.
+* IntelliJ should configure the rest automatically.

 ### Some notes about WZ/WZ.XML EDITING

 NOTE: Be extremely wary when using server-side's XMLs data being reimported into the client's WZ, as some means of synchronization between the server and client modules, this action COULD generate some kind of bugs afterwards.
 Client-to-server data reimporting seems to be fine, though.